 Monitor National Marine Sanctuary regulations prohibit the following activities without a permit:

-(a) Anchoring in any manner, stopping, remaining and drifting without power at any time;
+- Anchoring in any manner, stopping, remaining, and drifting without power at any time;

-(d) Lowering below the water any grappling, suction, conveyor, dredging or wrecking device;
+- Lowering below the water any grappling, suction, conveyor, dredging, or wrecking device;

-Anyone may conduct the activities above pursuant to a permit.
-No permit is necessary to conduct an activity immediately necessary for the protection of life, property or the environment.
+Anyone may conduct the activities above with a permit.
+No permit is necessary to conduct an activity immediately necessary for the protection of life, property, or the environment.